 For an air purifier or humidifier to effectively make the air clean, it is essential to position the device in an optimal area.
 However, there are specific locations where air purifiers and humidifiers should not be placed to avoid reducing their efficacy or causing damage to the unit.

-In addition, it is preferable to avoid positioning the air purifier in a crowded or congested space.
+- In a crowded or congested space.
 When there is adequate room for air circulation, air purifiers perform optimally.

 For a portable air purifier, handling and transporting it carefully is essential.
 Make sure to position it in strategic areas that will enable it to purify the air effectively.